amp-3d/amp-host-go/README.md

 # go-archost
 This repo implements `arc.Host` as defined in the [ArcXR SDK](https://github.com/arcspace/go-arc-sdk).
 It can be compiled into a binary that either embeds into a Unity or Unreal project, or runs as a standalone "headless" server.
-In either case, any `arc.App` can be plugged in, offering many possibilities as to how developers can drive and leverage the ArcXR 3D-based UI/UX.
+In either case, any `arc.App` can be plugged in, offering many possibilities as to how a developers can drive the ArcXR UI.

 ## Building